FutuneAI/ai-visibility-framework/components/semantic-density.md

 When a user asks an AI system a specific question — "which manufacturers produce IEC 62619-certified battery systems for residential installation in Germany" — the retrieval system computes the semantic distance between that query and every indexed content chunk.

 A chunk containing "we provide high-quality energy storage solutions for global markets" lands far from this query in embedding space.
 Thousands of similar chunks from similar companies cluster in the same generic region.
-None of them get retrieved.
+They are unlikely to be retrieved.

 A chunk containing "our LFP battery systems carry IEC 62619 certification and meet the grid connection requirements for residential installation in Germany, Netherlands, and Austria, with cycle life rated at 6,000 cycles at 80% DoD" lands close to this query.
 It is specific, it is verifiable, it matches the semantic content of the query.
-It gets retrieved.
+It is much more likely to be retrieved.

-The mechanism is not about length, keyword inclusion, or writing quality in the stylistic sense.
+The mechanism is not primarily determined by length, keyword inclusion, or stylistic writing quality.
 It is about whether the content occupies a distinct, specific position in semantic space that overlaps with the queries your target buyers are asking.

 ---